manojvsj/gcp-data-engineering-projects/README.md

    - Stream data to pubsub to Bigquery using dataflow stream job

 ## Follow for Updates

 I am planning to add 50 such projects to this repository every week.
 Keep following my [LinkedIn](https://www.linkedin.com/in/manojvsj/) for updates.

-#### Kaggle API Key (OPTIONAL) - May required for some projects for sample data

-1. **Create a Kaggle Account:**
-   - Go to [Kaggle](https://www.kaggle.com/) and create an account if you don't have one.

-2. **Generate API Key:**
-   - Navigate to your Kaggle account settings by clicking on your profile picture and selecting "Account".
-   - Scroll down to the "API" section and click on "Create New API Token".
-This will download a `kaggle.json` file containing your API credentials.

-3. **Set Up API Key:**
-   - Place the `kaggle.json` file in the `~/.kaggle/` directory.
-You may need to create this directory if it doesn't exist:
-     ```bash
-     mkdir -p ~/.kaggle
-     mv ~/Downloads/kaggle.json ~/.kaggle/
-     chmod 600 ~/.kaggle/kaggle.json
-     ```